Getting a mortgage with bad credit isn’t impossible – there are mortgages available for people with a bad credit rating if you know where to look.

 Interest rates and charges tend to be higher as people with poor credit ratings are deemed to be a higher risk.

-Bad credit mortgages are the same as standard mortgages, but they have higher interest rates and charges.
+A bad credit mortgage is similar to a standard mortgage, but they have higher interest rates and charges.

-You will also probably need a larger deposit of around 30% or more of the value of the property.
+You will also probably need a larger deposit of at least around 15% or more of the value of the property.
+If you can get to the 30% mark or higher that would be better for your chances of being approved.

 Before looking for any mortgage it is a good idea to check what is on your credit reference agency file to see if you have any credit problems.